dragonfly-science/react-phylogeny-tree/README.md

 - `newick`: newick tree string
   - type `string`
   - mandatory
-  - should be memoized, if changes Phylocanvas instance is reinitialised
+  - should be memoized, if changes phylogeny-tree instance is reinitialised
-- `options`: object, Phylocanvas options
+- `options`: object, phylogeny-tree options
 - `plugins`: array of plugins, viz section Plugins bellow
-  - should be memoized, if changes Phylocanvas instance is reinitialised
+  - should be memoized, if changes phylogeny-tree instance is reinitialised
 - `hooks`: array of hooks, viz section Hooks bellow
-- `interactive`: boolean, activate Phylocanvas interaction and context-menu plugins
+- `interactive`: boolean, activate phylogeny-tree interaction and context-menu plugins
 - `zoom`: boolean, when `interactive` and `zoom` are `true` buttons for zoom appears.
 - `zoomStyle`: `CSSProperties` object passed to zoom buttons container.

-`usePhylocanvas`: react hook wrapping Phylocanvas instance
+`usePhylocanvas`: react hook wrapping phylogeny-tree instance
 - `newick`: newick tree string
   - type `string`
   - mandatory
-  - should be memoized, if changes Phylocanvas instance is reinitialised
+  - should be memoized, if changes phylogeny-tree instance is reinitialised
 - `canvasRef`: `React.MutableRefObject<HTMLCanvasElement | null>`
-- `options`: object, Phylocanvas options
+- `options`: object, phylogeny-tree options
 - `plugins`: array of plugins, viz section Plugins bellow
-  - should be memoized, if changes Phylocanvas instance is reinitialised
+  - should be memoized, if changes phylogeny-tree instance is reinitialised
 - `hooks`: array of hooks, viz section Hooks bellow
-- `interactive` when true activate Phylocanvas interaction and context-menu plugins
+- `interactive` when true activate phylogeny-tree interaction and context-menu plugins
   - type: boolean

 ## Plugins
-Plugins supported by Phylocanvas3 of type:
+Plugins supported by react-phylogeny of type:

 ```typescript
 ((tree: Tree, decorate: (fnName: string, fn: unknown) => void) => void)[];
 ```

-### Phylocanvas plugins
+### phylogeny-tree plugins
-Patched versions of Phylocanvas3 `@cgps/phylocanvas-plugin-context-menu` and `@cgps/phylocanvas-plugin-interactions` are prepared in `usePhylocanvas` and are added on begging of plugin list when `interactive` is set to `true` in `PhylogenyTree` props or `usePhylocanvas` arguments.
+`@mkoliba/phylogeny-tree-plugin-context-menu` and `@mkoliba/phylogeny-tree-plugin-interactions` are prepared in `usePhylocanvas` and are added on begging of plugin list when `interactive` is set to `true` in `PhylogenyTree` props or `usePhylocanvas` arguments.

 `scaleBarPlugin`: plugin which adds the scale bar as a reference for branch length.

 ### Plugin factories
 Serve for creation of plugin function with callback.
-Import from `react-phylocanvas3/plugins`.
+Import from `react-phylogeny-tree/plugins`.

 `createOnSelectPlugin` type:
 ```typescript
 (onSelect: (tree: Tree, selectedIds: string[]) => void) => (tree: Tree, decorate: (fnName: string, fn: unknown) => void) => void
 ```
 - `onSelect`: callback which will be called when tree leafs are selected and highlighted.
-- `tree`: phylocanvas instance
+- `tree`: phylogeny-tree instance
 - `selectedIds`: string of selected leaf IDs/labels